 To perpetuate ESG values throughout our supply chain, NM incorporates suppliers’ occupational health and safety, and compliance with human rights norms and environmental standards into the Supplier Management Practices of the plants.
 NM has also revised procurement contracts to include safety and environmental standards as a general guideline for supplier evaluations.
 ISO14001 certification are required from our PVC resin and steel suppliers.
 Waste service providers are obligated to comply with local government regulations for transportation and disposal.
 Suppliers with raw materials certified by the Forest Stewardship Council (FSC) or complying with hazardous substance safety regulations (eg: REACH or RoHS) are preferred by Nien Made.
 All vendors are encouraged to sign our Supplier Code of Conduct.
 In our "Sustainable Development Best Practice Principles", Nien Made declares avoidance of transactions with suppliers that are in conflict with our ESG policies.

-For example, using statistics from "Weathernews Inc.", we simulate flood risks at key locations.
-Factoring in historical flooding potential, topography/slope, and heavy rainfall, we categorize risk as high (3), medium (2), or low (1).
-The flood risk of the group is then calculated by weighted average.
-The average Physical Risk of Floods is rated at 1.18, indicating a Mild flood risk, with NO accumulated financial losses over the past 5 years.
-For areas with potential flood risks, NM has already implemented measures such as floodgates and water barriers to mitigate potential impacts in the future.
+For example, using statistics from “Weathernews Inc.”, we simulate flood risks at key sites.
+Factoring in historical flooding, topography, and rainfall, risks are categorized as High (3), Medium (2), or Low (1).
+NM’s weighted average rating is 1.19, indicating Mild Flood Risk, with financial losses less than NT$500,000 in the past 5 years.
+At sites with flood potential, NM has already installed floodgates and water barriers to mitigate future impacts.

 I. Floods: